Dr-Titus100/Comprehensive_Exam/README.md

 I have provided further comments in the `.sh` file.
 Those comments will be useful for anyone who wants to run the Python script.

-Also, if a module is missing, then you have to add a line in the `.sh` file to load the module.
+* If a module is missing, then you have to add a line in the `.sh` file to load the module.
 ```
 module load <Path/to/module>
 ```